Ready to EXPLORE Songdo Incheon?

 33rd Floor I-Vision (Indoor Deck): Open Mon-Fri 10AM-8PM; Sat/Sun/Holidays/10AM-6PM

-29th Floor Cafeteria: Open Mon-Fri 11:30AM-1:15PM (Closed on weekends and holidays); it also offers dinner, but I’d recommend only the lunch.
+29th Floor Cafeteria: Open Mon-Fri 11:30AM-1:15PM (Closed on weekends and holidays); the offered lunch matches the menu announced for the day between 11:30AM to 12:30PM; after 12:30PM, the menu may change as offered menu items get depleted; it also offers dinner, but I’d recommend only the lunch.

 29th Floor cafeteria; lunch with a view.